 - Maintain daily contact with intern via email regarding hours worked, accomplishments, and any issues or questions that may arise.

-- Organize a weekly phone or virtual meeting via Skype, Gmail video chat or similar technology, to review the status of projects and provide feedback.
+- Organize a weekly phone or virtual meetings via conferencing technology, to review status of projects and provide feedback.

 - Conduct periodic in-person meetings at the office or public location to ensure face-to-face interaction between intern and supervisor; if in-person meetings are not possible, please conduct these periodic check-ins virtually using conferencing technology such as Zoom, Skype, etc.

 - Complete an Evaluation of the intern, both midway and at the end of the semester, to alert student of progress and skills gained through the experience.

 - If an internship requires a confidentiality agreement, a copy of the agreement will be sent to the Center for Career Services and the employer will secure the intern’s written assent to the agreement before allowing interns to begin work or granting access to company information.